sarthakdeva-intel/edge-ai-suites/robotics-ai-suite/pipelines/mpc-demo/README.md

 3. Run ACT:

-You can download our pre-trained weights from transmitting cube task and set the argument ``--ckpt_dir`` to the path of the pre-trained weights.
+You can download our pre-trained weights for [transferring cube task](https://eci.intel.com/embodied-sdk-docs/_downloads/sim_transfer_cube_scripted.zip) and set the argument ``--ckpt_dir`` to the path of the pre-trained weights.
 Then, open new terminal and run the following commands:

 ```
 # env